 - Drinking alcohol can negatively affect your academic performance.

 Preventing teen drinking is part of the national agenda, but your own issues with alcohol are personal and need to be addressed on an individual basis.
-Call us at 1-800-928-9139 to discuss alcohol treatment center options if you feel you have a problem with alcohol.
+Call us at 1-888-287-0471 Who Answers? to discuss alcohol treatment center options if you feel you have a problem with alcohol.